OpenPBEE/PBEE-Recovery/README.md

 The method is built using Matlab v2017a; running this implementation using other versions Matlab may not perform as expected.

 ## Running an Assessment
  - **Step 1**: Build the inputs matlab data file of simulated inputs.
 Title the file "simulated_inputs.mat" and place it in a directory of the model name within the "inputs" drirectory.
+This matlab data file can either be constructed manually following the inputs schema or using the build script as discussed in the _Building the Inputs File section_ below.
  - **Step 2**: Open the matlab file "driver_PBEErecovery.m" and set the "model_name", "model_dir", and "outputs_dir" variables.
  - **Step 3**: Run the script
  - **Step 4**: Simulated assessment outputs will be saved as a Matlab data file in a directory of your choice